Arsita, Province of Teramo, Abruzzo

 Called Bacucco until 1905, Arsita rose in the later Middle Ages around a fortified castle called Castello Bacucco, which belonged originally to the Count of Chieti, then to the monks of Montecassino and finally to the Casa d'Este.
 The village was sold in 1583 to Margaret of Austria Farnese

-- Castello Bacucco, (remains) in the uppermost part of the village.
+- The remains of the Castello Bacucco, in the uppermost part of the village.

-- church of Santa Maria D'Aragona, with a fine Madonna con Bambino
+- The church of Santa Maria D'Aragona, with a fine Madonna con Bambino.

-- Di Francesco watermill, along the ancient "Sentiero dei Mulini" (mills' path)
+- The Di Francesco watermill, along the ancient "Sentiero dei Mulini" (mills' path).

-- Inferno spaccato, a rock-climbing site with modern facilities
+- The Inferno spaccato, a rock-climbing site with modern facilities.

-- II Sunday in August Sagra "del Coatto", a traditional mutton course
+- Second Sunday in August: Sagra "del Coatto", a traditional mutton course